The quality of the air impacts human health, agriculture, and visibility, and is also an important consideration for transportation planning.

 -North Front Range Metropolitan Planning Organization

-Additionally, Larimer County is a Community Partner of the Drive Clean Colorado coalition.
-We are committed to promoting clean transportation with other coalition members.
+Additionally, Larimer County is a Community Partner member of the Drive Clean Colorado coalition.
+We are committed to accelerating the equitable adoption of clean transportation alongside other coalition members.

-If you are wanting to learn more about installing an Electric Vehicle charger on your public property, check out our informational guide.
+If you are wanting to learn more about installing an Electric Vehicle charger on your public property, check out our informational guide/ guía informativa.

-Our region's air emissions are mostly from transportation, accounting for over 70% of NOx and more than 50% of VOCs.
-Larimer County is in a nonattainment area with nine counties, where the oil and gas industry is the largest source of NOx and VOCs.
-For more information on Larimer County's oil and gas status and initiatives, visit the regulations and information page.
+Our contributions to the region’s air emissions are largely transportation based, at over 70% of the NOx and more than 50% of the VOCs.
+Larimer County is part of a nine county nonattainment area in which the oil and gas industry is the largest overall contributor to NOx and VOCs.
+To learn more about Larimer County oil & gas status and initiatives, visit the regulations and information page.

 Learn more about health impacts due to changes in the climate, weather, and air quality.